What Is a Tasting Note? A Simple Guide for Wine Beginners

 Step 2: Describe the Flavors

-Take a sip and focus on the overall impression.
+Now take a sip and focus on the overall impression.
+Ask yourself:

 Step 3: Describe the Structure

-Structure is how the wine behaves in your mouth.
+Structure is how the wine behaves in your mouth — how it feels, not just how it tastes.
+The four main elements are:

-Finish: short, medium, long (how long flavors linger)
+Finish: short, medium, or long (how long flavors linger after swallowing)

 Aromas: